clarype/al_zonal_stats/README.md

 This program calculates zonal statistics for polygons of a shapefile over one or more raster datasets.
 The raster datasets should be of a temporal stack; that is, each band in a raster dataset must pertain to an observation in time or change in time (delta images).
 These two types of raster datasets are denoted in a CSV file by keywords .The CSV file contains raster information; such as, raster location, raster type, zonal offset, and more information can be obtained at the end of this document.
 The input Shapefile must be of polygons attributed with a *year* field.
 The year field is used to align the polygons with the correct band of the raster being used in the zonal calculation.
 The program outputs a shapefile for each observation in the timeseries.
 The delta images are merged for each matching observation while the single observation shapefiles are not.

+It should be noted that the zonal stats script does not need the executable conda enviroment to run if you already have a conda enviroment in which you can install packages.

 Workflow:

 1. Download all products